lightdash/lightdash/docs/docs/get-started/exploring-data/using-explores.md

 # Using Tables and the Explore view in Lightdash

-An **Table** is the main starting point for exploring data in Lightdash.
+A **Table** is the main starting point for exploring data in Lightdash.
 It contains a group of related dbt models, dimensions, and metrics.
-You explore Tables in the Explore view.
+You **explore Tables in the Explore view**.

 Watch this quick 2 minute tutorial where we talk through the key components of Tables and how to explore them in the Explore view: